All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 That assumes you pay the list price directly.
 If you have insurance, your actual cost depends on your plan structure.
 Patients with high-deductible health plans (HDHPs) still pay full price until they hit their deductible.
 If your deductible is $3,000 and resets in January, you pay $675/month out-of-pocket for the first 4-5 months before insurance kicks in.

-Compounded GLP-1 annual cost comparison: - FormBlends pricing is transparent and does not depend on insurance status - No prior authorization delays (some insurance prior auths take 2-6 weeks, during which you either pay cash or wait without medication) - No surprise tier changes mid-year (insurers can reclassify medications at any time, changing your copay overnight) - Provider visits and lab monitoring are included or clearly priced
+Compounded GLP-1 annual cost comparison: - FormBlends pricing is transparent and doesn't depend on insurance status - No prior authorization delays (some insurance prior auths take 2-6 weeks, during which you either pay cash or wait without medication) - No surprise tier changes mid-year (insurers can reclassify medications at any time, changing your copay overnight) - Provider visits and lab monitoring are included or clearly priced

 Run the full-year numbers before making a switch.
 A lower monthly list price can still result in higher annual cost than a consistent, transparent alternative.